Showcase-Joz/t4tf/README.md

 ## Usage

-You can use one of four commands out of the box:
+You need to install the packages before you can use the repo.
+Type **npm install** to add the packages to your local installation.
+Then you can use one of four commands out of the box:

 For a list of gulp commands try typing **gulp --tasks** to see a tree listing of what each task does.
 Alternatively, here is a billy-basics breakdown...